TempeHS/The_Unsecure_PWA/.student_resources/file_attacks_and_side_channel_attacks/README.md

 ## Side Channel Attacks
 A side-channel attack does not target a program or its code directly.
 Rather, a side-channel attack attempts to gather information or influence the program execution of a system by measuring or exploiting indirect effects of the system or its hardware.
 Put simply, a side channel attack breaks cryptography by exploiting information inadvertently leaked by a system when performing cryptography.
 This can be achieved by measuring or analyzing various physical parameters such as supply current, execution time, and electromagnetic emission and then using machine learning to reverse engineer the cryptography.

-[TimeBasedLoginUserEnum](https://github.com/p0dalirius/TimeBasedLoginUserEnum) is an example of how to brute force a username based on response time for correct and incorrect usernames.
+[TimeBasedLoginUserEnum](https://github.com/p0dalirius/TimeBasedLoginUserEnum) is an example side channel attack which exploits the comparison of response times for correct and incorrect usernames to inform a username brute force.

 ## How to countermeasure this vulnerability
 Side-channel attacks can be tricky to defend against.
 They are difficult to detect in action, often do not leave any trace and may not alter a system while it's running.